 Event Format

-Each team will conduct a presentation on the issue developed and presented locally.
+Each team will conduct a presentation on the issue developed and presented at the local level.

 A front projection screen will be provided.
 Other equipment is allowed, but the presenting team must provide any other equipment they may need.